kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-groups/index.md

 >In case a group has no filter assigned for a specific profile schema version, the group will not apply to the endpoints that use the profile of this schema version.
 {:.note}

-### Profile filter examples ###
+### Profile filter examples

 The following example illustrates the general idea of profile filters.

-About which filters we can use, see the table below.

-1. Let's assume the following client-side profile schema.
+1. Let's assume we have the following client-side profile schema.

 ```json
 [